DuncanSamson/sem/use-cases/use-case6.md

-# USE CASE 6: View an Employee Record
+# USE CASE 6: I want to view and employee's details

 ## CHARACTERISTIC INFORMATION